PeterAnalyst/METAVERSE-MODEL/README.md

 Although it is still possible to improve this model as there are possibly better approach to predicting model with higher accuracy, But i very much believe this one(model) stands heads and shoulder with any other predicted model as evidenced in the image above.

 ## Recommendation
+So high risk score depends on
+1. Age_group
+2. Transaction type
 Judging from the results(i.e. the prediction) **Risk score is always high when age_group is either Veteran or new and when transactions_type is either scam or phishing**.
 Therefore one should lookout for these things in both Age_group and Transaction_type to decide the high risk score